Krakow is a uniquely charming city that will make you want to visit again and again.

 It celebrates the food and the music, with events that have a general appeal, but also goes into more serious discussions about religion and politics.

-Take a walk by the beautiful Vistula river.
+On any visit to Krakow, take a walk by the beautiful Vistula river.
 It’s charming and relaxing, with plenty of grass ideal for a picnic, cycling paths and wonderful views.
+Undoubtedly one of the best places to visit in Krakow.

 When you cross Grunwald Bridge you can see Wawel Castle in all its glory.
-Go there before sunset for the best light.
+My tip: Go there before sunset for the best light to take photos.

 The Bridge of Locks across the Vistula has, as the name suggests, lots of love locks, but these are similar to the ones you’ve seen at any other bridge of locks around the world.